-As more industry giants and growing companies like CMR Surgical, Distal Motion, Activ Surgical and Titan Medical join the market, we’ll see the surgical robotics space advance both commercially and technologically.
+As more industry giants and growing companies like CMR Surgical, Distal Motion and Activ Surgical join the market, we’ll see the surgical robotics space advance both commercially and technologically.
 This is exciting news for everyone involved and, most importantly, will improve patient outcomes.

 Now more than ever, medical imaging is dependent on an underlying digital infrastructure.
 While there's a clear medical benefit, cyber security is an rising concern throughout the industry.

 I’m championing three emerging companies whose technology has led their ambition, rather than R&D budgets, mergers and acquisitions.